godotengine/godot-docs/tutorials/inputs/inputevent.rst

 -  The same code to work on different devices with different inputs (e.g., keyboard on PC, Joypad on console).
--  Input to be reconfigured at run-time.
+-  Input to be reconfigured at runtime.
--  Actions to be triggered programmatically at run-time.
+-  Actions to be triggered programmatically at runtime.

 Actions can be created from the Project Settings menu in the **Input Map** tab and assigned input events.